Integrate with custom checkout and payment iframe

 "integrity": "sha384-ZUpvtVLMInfhrHwNcUyqddyY2/blEMtWl/HC/inm8gVn2aJXCXtcfnaj4jBee8le",

-"form_action": "https://test.bill.pro/checkout/1538/C2vNRYZAQFCkQ7ZkBadxpoQv"
+"form_action": "https://staging.bill.pro/checkout/1538/C2vNRYZAQFCkQ7ZkBadxpoQv"

 },